 - A few added drops of lavender, peppermint, or orange oil

-- mix the water and soap into a solution.
-Do NOT shake as it will cause lots of bubbles.
+- mix the water, neem oil and soap into a solution.

 - Pour solution into the spray bottle.